-- An application for registration filed under the repealed Cap.
-43 and which is converted under Cap.
-559 is treated as if made on 4 April 2003 (section 11(3) of Schedule 5). - A converted application retains its priority date, if it claims priority from a Convention application or WTO application made no more than 6 months before 4 April 2003. - But conversion will result in a loss of priority for applications which claim priority from a Convention application or WTO application made more than 6 months before 4 April 2003 (section 11(3) and 13 of Schedule 5).
+- An application for registration filed under the old Ordinance and which is converted under the new Ordinance is treated as if made on the commencement date of the new Ordinance (section 11(3) of Schedule 5). - A converted application retains its priority date, if it claims priority from a Convention application or WTO application made no more than 6 months before the commencement date of the new Ordinance. - But conversion will result in a loss of priority for applications which claim priority from a Convention application or WTO application made more than 6 months before the commencement date (section 11(3) and 13 of Schedule 5).